 • Shelf management — To store and segregate orders within a warehouse

-The warehouse management system market is seen to grow at an annual rate of around 16.1% until 2030.
-That said, companies in warehousing and logistics that haven’t implemented a warehouse management system WMS should undoubtedly start putting up such a system if they haven’t done so yet.
+The warehouse management system market is growing, and e-commerce businesses that haven’t implemented a warehouse management system should undoubtedly start putting up such a system if they haven’t done so yet.

-If you’re looking to implement a WMS in your warehouse or operation, then here are a few tips to help you through that process.
+If you’re looking to implement a Warehouse Management System (WMS) in your warehouse or operation, then here are a few tips to help you through that process.